spatialthoughts/courses/docs/python-dataviz-output/01_matplotlib_basics.md

 ## Exercise

-Create a plot that displays the 2 given points with their x,y coordinates with different sumbology.
+Create a plot that displays the 2 given points with their x,y coordinates with different symbology.

 * `point1`: Plot it with green color and a triangle marker.
 * `point2`: Plot it with red color and a circle marker.